Zorlin/pve-moosefs/README.md

 ## Future features
 * Instant snapshots and rollbacks
 * Instant clones

-**Do not use snapshots in MooseFS bdev mode as they are actively being worked on and not ready yet**

 ## Usage
 Perform the following steps on your Proxmox host(s):